 The Court then reversed and remanded (sent back) the case to the District Court, where Evergreen will have to try and explain why it treats misbehaving Caucasian employees better than misbehaving Black employees.

 What is the lesson to be learned?
 Even if you genuinely messed up or did something wrong at work, you may nonetheless have a claim for race discrimination if your employer respond to your conduct differently than your coworkers because of your race.
 If you think or even question whether you may be being treated differently based on your race, ask an attorney for an opinion.
-You have nothing to lose, especially when the Spitz law firm offers a free initial consultation.
+You have nothing to lose, especially when Spitz, The Employee’s Law Firm offers a free initial consultation.

 Race Discrimination Attorney Answer: “Can my employer discipline me differently based on race?” & “What should I do when my boss treats white employees better?